wohlbier/asmex/README.md

 16 registers in x86-64:
 `%rax`, `%rbx`, `%rcx`, `%rdx`, `%rdi`, `%rsi`, `%rbp`, `%rsp`, and `%r8-r15`.

+The base pointer `%ebp` is used by convention as a point of reference for finding parameters and local variables on the stack. `%esp` points to the top of the stack, i.e., the lowest address.

 Parentheses on a register dereference the register.
 E.g., if arr is an array of integers, arr's address is in `%rax`, `i` is stored in